Do Couples That Swing Stay Together?

-Ok ok I know I’ve asked a lot of questions, but it’s a topic I’m interested in, plus, by the number of people who have googled ‘Do Couples That Swing Stay Together?’
-I can safely say that its something a few of you are asking!
+Ok, ok I know I’ve asked a lot of questions, but it’s a topic I’m interested in, plus, by the number of people who have googled ‘Do Couples That Swing Stay Together?’
+I can safely say that it’s something a few of you are asking!

-Is Swinging Good For Your Relationship?
+Is Swinging Healthy For A Relationship?